Judgment in Case E-9/16 - EFTA Surveillance Authority v the Kingdom of Norway

 The Official Visit of the Swiss Federal Supreme Court provided an excellent opportunity for the exchange of views and experiences between colleagues, furthering the judicial dialogue, in both formal and convivial surroundings.

-For the letter please click here
+For the speech of the President at the event please click here

-EFTA Ministerial Meeting 2016 in Berne
+EFTA Ministerial Meeting 2017 in Longyearbyen, Svalbard, Norway

 For the Oral Statement of President Carl Baudenbacher please click here

 Thoughts on the Future of Europe - EFTA Court Spring Conference 2017

 On Friday 16 June 2017, the EFTA Court held its annual Spring Conference on the topic “Thoughts on the Future of Europe”.

 The conference was attended by more than 170 participants including members of EFTA State supreme courts, the EFTA Surveillance Authority, and of EU institutions including the Court of Justice of the European Union and the European Commission, representatives from governments, business associations and trades unions, practitioners and academics.
 Following President Baudenbacher’s introductory speech, there were six high level presentations.
 During the opening session, Justice Wilhelm Matheson of the Supreme Court of Norway discussed ‘Fundamental Freedoms and Fundamental Rights; Challenges in Deciding the Holship Case (E-14/15) on the National Level,’ putting a spotlight on the challenges the case posed.
 Dr iur.
 HSG Magnus Schmauch from the Finansinspektionen, Sweden’s financial supervisory authority, elaborated on the innovative architecture of financial regulation in the EEA, focusing on the new role of the EFTA Surveillance Authority and enhanced role of the EFTA Court under the European Securities and Markets Authority Regulation (Regulation (EU) No 1095/2010).